zzh-tech/zzh-tech.github.io/_pages/about.md

 <br><br>

 Zhihang Zhong is a researcher at <a href="https://www.shlab.org.cn/" target="_blank">Shanghai AI Lab</a> (<a href="https://github.com/OpenGVLab" target="_blank">OpenGVLab</a>, AI for Sports team).<br>
-In 2023, he received his Ph.D. degree in computer science from the University of Tokyo. <br>
+In 2023, he received his Ph.D. degree in computer science from the University of Tokyo (UTokyo). <br>
 In 2018, he received his B.E. degree (Mixed Honors Class) from Chu Kochen Honors College, Zhejiang University.
 <br>
 Zhihang's current research interests include: <br>
 image/video restoration and enhancement, 4D motion reconstruction and editing<br>
 <br>
-<em>We are looking for highly self-motivated students, and interns! <br>
+<b><em>We are looking for highly self-motivated students, and interns! <br>
+(P.S.
+We have sufficient computing resources and remote is possible) <br>
-If you are interested, please email me with your resume. </em>
+If you are interested, please email me with your resume. </em></b>
 </font>

 ## News